Auranis/HighDigitSAMs/README.md

 ## Version history

+#### V 2.0.0 2023-11-04 -
+Removed KS-19, Fire Can, S-300PS as they have become obsolete with recent DCS changes
+Fixed IC-compliance issue with DCS 2.9
+Updated SA-20 variants to use ED's updated flight model for the 48N6
+Added support for masted & trailer-mounted 19J6 search radar to SA-20 variants
+Minor changes to S-300V flight models
 #### V 1.4.2 2021-04-27 -
 Added PDF guide, added 51P6a and 92N6 models
 fixed bug with S-300VM guidance